Northport, Washington: Janni's chimney

 Peter Janni was born in Italy in 1874 and came to America to work on the railroad.
 Eventually he ended up in Northport and in 1923 purchased a limestone quarry south of Northport.
 Janni shipped limestone all over Washington from the quarry.
 The quarry was located in the center of the tetrahedrite mineralized zone of Northern Stevens County.
 Ore deposits in the district occur in "Vugs" or "Chimneys" usually narrow veins of galena with high silver content.
-In 1953 Janni's crew discovered a chimney of galena with silver, 6 feet by 5 feet on the second level of the quarry.
+In 1953, Janni's crew discovered a chimney of galena with silver, 6 feet by 5 feet (1.8 m by 1.5 m) on the second level of the quarry.
 They followed it down and shipped nearly forty tons of high grade galena to CM&S Company's lead refinery in nearby Trail.
-After following it down 15 feet Janni came and said "cover the damn thing up".
-Janni's men pleaded to follow the chimney further, but Janni refused saying "maybe someday we will dig her up again".
+After following it down 15 feet (4.6 meters) Janni came and said: "cover the damn thing up !".
+Janni's men pleaded to follow the chimney further, but Janni refused, saying: "maybe someday we will dig her up again".
 Why he abandoned the chimney remains a mystery.
-According to some old timers in Northport the rich chimney is still at the quarry buried under tons of limestone located on the second level.
+According to some old timers in Northport, the rich chimney is still at the quarry buried under tons of limestone, located on the second level.